+a.
 Affordable Unit Design.
-Affordable units and market-rate units in the same a. development shall be constructed of the same exterior materials and details such that the units are not distinguishable.
+Affordable units and market rate units in the same development shall be constructed of the same exterior materials and details such that the units are not distinguishable.

-- Private Open Space.
+- b.
+Private Open Space.
 Minimum 100 square feet per unit.
-May be at-grade b. or elevated. - Common Open Space.
-C. - Minimum 400 square feet per lot or 20 square feet per unit, whichever is greater - No dimension (length, width, or diameter) may be less than 15 feet. ii. - iii.
-May be at-grade, elevated or rooftop. - Where required common open space abuts private open space, iv. access drive, or public right-of-way a minimum 2-foot buffer is required.
+May be at-grade or elevated. - c.
+Common Open Space. - i.
+Minimum 400 square feet per lot or 20 square feet per unit, whichever is greater. - ii.
+No dimension (length, width, or diameter) may be less than 15 feet. - iii.
+May be at-grade, elevated or rooftop. - iv.
+Where required common open space abuts private open space, access drive, or public right-of-way a minimum 2-foot buffer is required.
 The buffer must be planted or otherwise designed to be screened from view from the private open space.